UffizziCloud/docs/docs/quickstart.md

 ### Custom IngressClass

 You can bring your own IngressClass, and install the necessary controller on your virtual cluster.
-Custom IngressClasses on Uffizzi virtual clusters work just like they do on a standard Kubernetes cluster.
+Custom IngressClasses on Uffizzi virtual clusters are configured just like they are for a standard Kubernetes cluster.

 Follow the official kubernetes documentation for understanding what an [IngressClass](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-class) is and how you can back it up by deploying your own [Ingress controller of choice](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).